jonathanraditya/motion_detector/README.md

 ## `microcontroller_server.py`
 Server for vibration_server microcontroller.
 This would enable microcontroller to store readings (`/input`) and get output (`/output`) to the server.

+## `capture.py` **(deprecated)**
+A capture server implementation using VLC.
+This microservice is deprecated as there are stability issue arises, like:
+- Frequent disconnect between server and edge device(s)
+- Untolerable delay (~10s between events)
+- Corrupted captured image (horizontal black/RGB lines)
+- The communication between agent (VLC) and controller (python) is unreliable.
+It'd be better if there are: (1) sufficient documentation, (2) responsive control between service, (3) global command to end the service

+I've tried many things:
+- Change h265 to h264 (this is massively decrease the delay and cpu usage, as well as increase reliability)
+- Maintain the WiFi signal with the range of -30dbm (very strong) to -55dbm (strong)
+- Using the latest patch of the router (Tp-Link AX55)
+- Lowering the resolution, from 1080p to 144p
+- Using latest VLC version

+but the issues still persist.

+In the end, I discovered that this reliability issue is not present if the CCTV accessed directly from the native HikVision web control panel interface.
+They used custom engine called "LocalServiceControl" to deliver this stunning performance.

+Though I haven't found any documentation regarding this system, I decided to use, control, and leverage this web interface using Selenium.
+The captured frames then saved into target folder.

+I used saved image as a protobuf to integrate the HikVision system and my motion detector service.

 ## `webcapture.ipynb`
 Modify `webcapture.py` by modifying the .ipynb file and exporting as "executeable script".